ragavsachdeva/point-cloud-visualiser/README.md

 * 360° rotation is only possible horizontally.
 Vertical rotation is restricted to 180°.
 It is a limitation of the three.js.

-* Furthermore, "horizontal" rotation is always along z-axis.
+* Furthermore, "horizontal" rotation is always about z-axis.
 Modify your .ply file accordingly.

 ## Author